Werkint/StatsBundle/README.md

 What does this bundle do?
 -----------------

-This bundle provides support to save different stats values (eg. current visitor count) in redis.
+This bundle provides support to cache different stats values (eg. current visitor count).